rvpanoz/luna/README.md

 ### Binaries

-> binaries for windows and macOS will uploaded soon - stay tuned! :eyes:
+> binaries for macOS will uploaded soon - stay tuned! :eyes:
 >
-> if someone wants to help me build on these OS feel free to contact me :)
+> if someone wants to help me build on macOS feel free to contact me :)

 ---